 If your style is more traditional, consider using a door or partial wall.
 This isn’t an ideal option if you want to create an open floor plan space where people can still see into other areas of the apartment.”

-Deciding to divide your living room and dining room combo can be a tricky decision.
+Deciding to divide your living and dining place combo can be a tricky decision.
 It’s important to consider the pros and cons of this choice before you jump in.
-However, with a little creativity, you can create a cohesive look in your living room and dining room combo that leaves you feeling satisfied and pleased.
+However, with a little creativity, you can create a cohesive look in your living and dining place combo that leaves you feeling satisfied and pleased.